northshady/RAVEN_Reproduction/README.md

-# RAVEN on RADIal: unofficial reproduction
+# Unofficial Reproduction of CVPR'26 Paper RAVEN on RADIal Dataset

 This repository packages a standalone training and evaluation pipeline for the raw-ADC radar network introduced in